- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Boston.
 A city of history, culture, food, and yes, romance.
 It’s not surprising that there are countless romantic things to do in Boston.

-Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents), we have compiled a solid guide for a romantic weekend in Boston.
-From what to do and see, to where to eat and where to stay, this guide will help you plan an amazing Boston getaway with your significant other.
+Combining our own romantic Boston getaway itinerary along with research (plus expert advice from some friends who are Boston residents), we have compiled a solid guide for a romantic weekend in Boston.
+From what to do and see, to where to eat and where to stay, this guide will help you plan a romantic Boston getaway with your significant other.

 Walk in the Public Garden & Boston Common

-There’s something about simply walking together that is super romantic.
+There’s something about simply walking together that is a super romantic couples thing to do.
 This may be because it’s such a laidback activity that gives you uninterrupted one-on-one time.
 And discovering a new city hand in hand is extra special.

 In Boston, one of the finest places to go for a stroll is the Public Garden.
 This is located in the heart of Boston right next to the Boston Common.
 In fact, the two are so close they feel like one massive park.
 Walking here is really enjoyable, especially on a beautiful sunny day.
 We found it to be one of the most romantic places in Boston!